Summary: In this tutorial, you will learn about SQL constraints, which allow you to enforce the integrity of data automatically.

 - predicate: is only applicable for the CHECK constraint.
 You can declare a predicate for CHECK constraints in this clause.

 - deferment: is accept either DEFERRABLE or NOT DEFERRABLE.
 If a constraint is deferrable, the database system checks rules at the end of a transaction.
-When you declare a constraint which is NOT DEFERRABLE, the database system checks rules for each SQL statement in a transaction.
+When you declare a constraint that is NOT DEFERRABLE, the database system checks rules for each SQL statement in a transaction.

 - deferment_timing: accepts INITIALLY IMMEDIATE or INITIALLY DEFERRED to specify the default time to check the rules if a constraint is DEFERRABLE.